-I support the Safe Zone Ally community network, and I am available to listen and support you in a safe and confidential manner.
-In addition, I can help you connect with resources on campus to address problems you may face that interfere with your academic and social success on campus as it relates to issues surrounding sexual orientation and gender identity.
+I am a member of a Safe Zone Ally community network, and I am available to listen and support you in a safe and confidential manner.
+As a Safe Zone Ally, I can help you connect with resources on campus to address problems you may face that interfere with your academic and social success on campus as it relates to issues surrounding sexual orientation and gender identity.
 My goal is to help you be successful and to maintain a safe and equitable campus.